jpdery/moobile-core-doc/Source/Component/Component.md

 ### setParent(parent) {#setParent}

-Sets the parent component of this component.
-This method is handled by the API and should not be called manually.
+Sets the parent of this component.

+This method is handled by the `Moobile.Component` class and should not be called manually.

 #### Parameters: